Daniel7Sly/ABIS-csharp/README.md

 This is the c# version of it.
 I intend to develop a rust version to.

-This project was inspired by the programing language [Porth] by the streamer [Tsoding](twitch.tv/tsoding)
+This project was inspired by the programing language [Porth](https://gitlab.com/tsoding/porth) by the streamer [Tsoding](twitch.tv/tsoding).

 # Instructions